redteaminfra/redteam-infra/puppet/modules/backflips/files/backflips/README.md

 In our example above, there is a SOCKS5 proxy running on port 5000.
 The most practical way to use it is with a browser plugin such as foxyproxy or switchyomega.
-However, it is also available for command line tools with the help of a proxy LD_PRELOAD library.
+However, it is also available for command line tools with the help of a proxy LD_PRELOAD library such as `proxychains` or `tsocks`.

 For example, a `proxychains.conf` in the current working directory with contents as such: